×

 Disclosures

-This document is prepared by Nomura Corporate Research and Asset Management Inc. (NCRAM) and is for informational purposes only.
+This document was prepared by Nomura Corporate Research and Asset Management Inc. (NCRAM) and is issued and distributed by Nomura Asset Management Europe KVG mbH – UK Branch.

 All information contained in this document is proprietary and confidential to NCRAM.
 All opinions and estimates included herein constitute NCRAM’s judgment, unless stated otherwise, as of this date and are subject to change without notice.
 There can be no assurance nor is there any guarantee, implied or otherwise, that opinions related to forecasts will be met.
 Certain information contained herein is obtained from various secondary sources that are believed to be reliable, however, NCRAM does not guarantee its accuracy and such information may be incomplete or condensed.
 Historical investment performance is no guarantee of future results.
 There is a risk of loss.
 Strategy performance references are based on gross of fees performance.